-Kora hugged her fellow barbarians.
+Kora flitted from barbarian to barbarian, giving each one a firm hug.
 “My brothers!
 It is good to see you!”

 Krul’Dar grinned broadly at his king and comrade.
 “You have found your purpose, it seems.”

 “I have, old friend.”
 Kora grinned back.
 “But I must still reclaim my old self.”
 She looked down at her female body.
 “As you can see.”
 She looked at Krul’Dar again.
 “Until I have done so, I ask that you call me by my new name: Kora.”

 “Shouldn’t be hard,” Krul’Dar said. “ ’Tis nearly identical to your old one.”

 Wodec stepped forward.
 “My appetite for combat is not yet whetted.”
 He glanced around, irritated, at the settled battlefield.
 “We should have come earlier.”

 Wodec smirked.
 “I was only jesting.
 Dissona’s monsters were the least of our concerns.”